 Despite changing guidelines, doctors still prescribe opioids for about 40% of patients who complain of back pain.
-If you want to try and get rid of your back pain without popping pills, here are 5 things you can try first.
+If you want to try and get rid of your back ache without popping pills, here are 5 things you can try first.

 - Upper Cervical Chiropractic – You may not think the top bones of your neck as having anything to do with back pain, but the spine is all attached, and effects travel from the top down.
 We’ll take a closer look at this effective form of chiropractic care in just a moment.

-- Exercise – Some back pain may feel worse at first with exercise, but stretching, walking, and other low-impact forms of exercise can help strengthen the back and improve posture, leading to less pain.
+- Exercise – Some back ache may feel worse at first with exercise, but stretching, walking, and other low-impact forms of exercise can help strengthen the back and improve posture, leading to less pain.

 - Stress Management – Stress leads to tight muscles and can also fix your focus on the pain.
 Stress management techniques that help you to focus on the positive and feel more relaxed can reduce pain naturally.